yieldi-labs/docs/README.md

 ) external;
 ```

-### Optional: AVS Runs the Relayer.

-The AVS can run an EVM<>IBC Relayer to skip Axelar and directly interact with THORChain for simplicity.

-The AVS gateway contract would hold the yield tokens forever, and the IBC Channel would mint them to forward to THORChain.
+### IBC chains.

+AVS which are natively IBC compatible simply need to emite the IBC packet and skip the EVM Gateway contract.

 ## YIELDI WASM Contracts

 ### IBC Swap to TOR
-YIELDI receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs) to THORChain's TOR stablecoin.
+YIELDI receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs) to native ETH.

 ```rs
 ExecuteMsg